A/B Testing Overview

 - Group A (out / control) is favored – the flow has a minor effect on the goal conversion

 - Group B (in / variant) is favored – the flow has a noticeable effect on the goal conversion

 - You will not be able to run an experiment without setting a goal first.

 - You will not be able to run an experiment if the frequency setting of the flow is set to 'show every time' or 'trigger manually'.

 - Users who have achieved the given goal prior to the start of the experiment will automatically be excluded from the experiment.

 - Allow experiments to run until there are enough participants for the result to be considered 'statistically significant'.

 - Avoid running experiments on segments with small audience sizes.

-If you'd like to send general feedback or suggestions for this feature, please reach out to us at email@example.com
+If you have any questions or concerns please reach out to us at email@example.com